The ACSA process

 Once you have signed and returned the payment agreement you are subscribed to the ACSA scheme.
 This means that you will gain access to an assigned college guide and the ACSA good practice library.
 All college guides are a current member of the ACSA committee, an ACSA lead of an accredited department, an experienced reviewer or a combination of the above.
 The role of the college guide is to support you through the ACSA process from point of subscription for the rest of your four-year accreditation cycle.
 They will be able to provide guidance on how to interpret and evidence standards, prepare for your review visit and support with any challenges you may be struggling with.

 The ACSA good practice library is an internal College database that includes details and examples of good practice from departments who have had their ACSA review visit.
-You can request an example against an ACSA standard and we will send you the documentation we have so you can gain ideas and adapt them to your local needs.
+You can view all our good practise library items via the self-assessment form on the portal or you can email the ACSA team to request a document.
 The good practice library is a developing resource that is expanding over time so if we do not have an example we will source it from one of our accredited departments.

 Your subscription covers all costs related to your onsite review visit and your accreditation plaques (one per site).